facioquo/stock-indicators-python/docs/contributing.md

 ### Performance benchmarking

-Running the commands below in your console will show performance data.
-You can find the latest results [here]({{site.baseurl}}/performance/).
+Running the commands below in your console will produce [benchmark performance data](https://python.stockindicators.dev/performance/) that we include on our documentation site.

 ```bash
 # install dependencies